 |Faculty Feedback Form

-The purpose of the form is to monitor the students academic progress during the semester and to provide the students with an opportunity to personally connect with their faculty members.
+The purpose of the form is to monitor the student's academic progress during the semester and to provide students an opportunity to personally connect with their faculty members.

 EOPS is now accepting applications for Spring 2017, from October 24- March 27!